 Risk-taking is personal.
-Everyone has their own thresholds.
+Everyone has his own thresholds.

 Most people take few risks in their lives.
 They go with the comfortable job, make the safe investments, and stay within the lines with whatever they’re doing.

 Over the years, I’ve learned that education can be a game changer when it comes to perceived risk.
 Someone living in the United States who has never traveled abroad is likely to see investing in real estate in another country as highly risky.

 However, someone who takes the time to educate himself by getting on a plane can put the perceived risk in perspective.
 Maybe it’s not as serious as he thought before taking a closer look.